dmbarbour/awelon/AboutABC.md

 ### Sealed Values (preliminary)

-The notion of sealers, unsealers, and sealed values is very useful for modeling rights amplification, security patterns, identity, and first-class ADTs.
-ABC systems are expected to make effective use of the sealer/unsealer concept.
+The notion of sealers, unsealers, and sealed values is very useful for modeling ADTs, encapsulation, identity, security patterns, and rights amplification.
+ABC is designed with the expectation that developers will leverage this pattern to address many challenges traditionally handled through module systems.

+In pseduo-types:

+        type Sealer U = Value → Sealed U Value type Unsealer U = Sealed U Value → Value type NewSealerUnsealer = U! → (Sealer U, Unsealer U) where U! describes an affine uniqueness source

+ value and return a sealed value, specific to the sealer
+* an unsealer will process a sealed value from the corresponding sealer

+a capability that takes a value and returns a sealed value
+* unsealer: a capability that takes a sealed value from the corresponding sealer, and returns the underlying value (no longer sealed).

 A new sealer/unsealer pair can only be constructed through a capability that takes a unique value as an argument.
 (Uniqueness can be enforced by substructural types.)
 Anyhow, there is no primitive to create a sealer/unsealer pair, nor is there any primitive source of uniqueness.
 The sealer/unsealer concept requires support from the environment.

-* sealer: a capability that takes a value and returns a sealed value
-* unsealer: a capability that takes a sealed value from the corresponding sealer, and returns the underlying value (no longer sealed).

 From these, it is easy to also construct a capability that will unseal a value, apply a block to it, then seal the result up again.

 Anyhow, sealed values greatly benefit from recognition by type systems and optimizers.
 Especially of interest is what it might mean to seal a value that is distributed across space or time.
 It isn't clear, at the moment, whether any ABC primitives would help out, or whether some convention (in the naming of sealers and unsealers) would be sufficient.
 A variation on sealers/unsealers is to create a 'sealed space' - a new 'partition' for values which has a new set of capabilities for entry and exit.
 This could be useful for enforcing that a subprogram is typed to operate in any space.

 I plan to return to the issue of systematically modeling sealed values at a later time.

 ## Considerations and Conventions for Implementations